 When you have anxiety and depression, the symptoms may be intense.
 The truth is that if you have anxiety, the chances of getting depression are high.
 It’s common to be diagnosed with both depression and anxiety.
 The treatment options available for the two are almost similar, especially if you are experiencing them at the same time.
 For both, you may be prescribed antidepressants.
 The two also involve cognitive behavioral therapy, making some lifestyle changes, and correcting sleeping patterns.
 While both disorders have different features, most of their attributes often overlap.
 It’s highly common for people to suffer from the two at the same time.

 Let’s proceed to the next fact:

 The rate at which people are committing suicide due to depression is rising at an alarming rate.
 The mental disorder causes major changes in behavior in the victim.

 The thing is, knowing what’s going on in one’s mind is extremely difficult.
 Unless someone takes you through their thought process, you will remain in the dark.
 When it starts having problems and falls into depression, they may start isolating themselves from friends and family.
 They also withdraw from social interactions that they used to find enjoyable.
 If you notice such trends in a person, chances are they are slowly slipping into depression.
 The worrying thing is that such behavior may lead to suicidal thoughts.
 A person suffering from depression often believes that taking their own life will put them out of their misery.
 Usually, suicidal thoughts are passive.
 The victims begin to fantasize and ask themselves,’ ‘what if I was dead?’ or ‘what if I die?’
 ‘Could suicide be the permanent solution to my problems?’
-Some red flags to look out for a suicidal person is when they start giving away personal belongings or when they start acquiring a firearm.
+Some red flags to look out for a suicidal person are when they start giving away personal belongings or when they start acquiring a firearm.
 These are indications that the person could be contemplating suicide.